Aiven-Labs/pgvector-find-faces-talk/slides/notes.rst

 References for future reading
 -----------------------------

+This set of interesting references is not in any way complete, so do your own research!

+..
+REMEMBER TO UPDATE IN README.rst AS WELL

 * `Colorful vectors`_ by JP Hwang (`@_jphwang`), an Educator at Weaviate_,
   which illustrates vector search in RGB space with interactive images
 * `Vector Embeddings for Developers: The Basics`_ at Pinecone_ is a nice